 The Group has consistently applied the accounting policies to all periods presented in these condensed consolidated interim financial statements.
+Certain comparative figures have been reclassified to conform to the current period presentation.

 4.1.
 Significant accounting judgments, estimates and assumptions